paperoffice-ai/PaperOfficeAPIWrapper/README.md

 ### Key Features

+- **Cross-Platform Compatibility**: Run the Python script on Linux, macOS, or Windows
+- **Windows Executable**: Pre-compiled version available for easy use on Windows systems
-- **Multi-folder Processing**: Configure and process files from multiple input folders simultaneously.
+- **Multi-folder Processing**: Configure and process files from multiple input folders
-- **Customizable API Endpoints**: Each folder can be linked to a specific API endpoint for tailored processing.
+- **Customizable API Endpoints**: Each folder can be linked to a specific API endpoint for tailored processing
-- **Automated Workflow**: Files are automatically sent to designated APIs and results are saved to specified output locations.
+- **Automated Workflow**: Files are automatically sent to designated APIs and results are saved to specified output locations
-- **Configurable**: Easy-to-use JSON configuration file for setting up folders and API endpoints.
+- **Configurable**: Easy-to-use JSON configuration file for setting up folders and API endpoints
-- **Flexible Output Handling**: Processed files can be saved to custom output directories.
+- **Flexible Output Handling**: Processed files can be saved to custom output directories
-- **Error Handling**: Robust error management to ensure smooth operation even with large batches of files.
+- **Error Handling**: Robust error management to ensure smooth operation even with large batches of files

 <img alt="PaperOfficeAPIWrapper" src="https://github.com/user-attachments/assets/d328fd15-a9d6-4501-b3d1-8d786362e4f9">